-Mucous membrane pemphigoid occurs when the immune system attacks the mucus membranes and causes blisters and sores.
+Mucous membrane pemphigoid occurs when the immune system attacks the mucous membranes and causes blisters and sores.

 People have blistering in the mouth and on other areas of the body.

-Doctors diagnose mucous membrane pemphigoid by examining skin samples under a microscope.
+Doctors diagnose mucous membrane pemphigoid by examining tissue samples under a microscope.

 Treatment usually involves corticosteroids or drugs that suppress the immune system.

 (See also Overview of Blistering Disorders Overview of Blistering Disorders A blister (bulla, or, when small, a vesicle) is a bubble of fluid that forms beneath a thin layer of dead skin.
 The fluid is a mixture of water and proteins that oozes from injured tissue.
 Blisters... read more .)